Apple Inc.: iPhone

-The iPhone is Apple's line of smartphones, which run the iOS operating system.
+The iPhone is Apple's line of smartphones, which run the company's iOS operating system.
 The first iPhone was unveiled by Steve Jobs on January 9, 2007.
 Since then, new iPhone models have been released every year.
 When it was introduced, its multi-touch screen was described as "revolutionary" and a "game-changer" for the mobile phone industry.
 The device has been credited with creating the app economy.

 iOS is one of the two major smartphone platforms in the world, alongside Android.
 The iPhone has generated large profits for the company, and is credited with helping to make Apple one of the world's most valuable publicly traded companies.
-As of the end of 2024, the iPhone accounts for nearly half of the company's revenue.
+As of the end of 2025, the iPhone accounts for over half of the company's revenue.